Do you think you have done everything New Brunswick has to offer this summer?

 Details

-Join the Tantramar Heritage Trust for the annual Heritage Field Day on August 13th at the Campbell Carriage Factory Museum in Sackville.
-Enjoy exhibits, a BBQ, Field Day Dancing, Blacksmithing demos, and more!
+Join the Tantramar Heritage Trust for the annual Heritage Field Day on August 10th at the Campbell Carriage Factory Museum in Sackville.
+Enjoy blacksmithing demonstrations, live music, dancing, snacks, artisan demonstrations, tours, and much more!

 Details